richardsonlima/richardsonlima.github.io/_posts/2022-11-18-A-long-journey-dissolving-that-I've-much-respect.markdown

 ![It’s gonna be hard without you.
 Because you’re with me all the time and when I look at the sea ...](/assets/article_images/joseph-barrientos-oQl0eVYd_n8-unsplash.jpg "It’s gonna be hard without you.
 Because you’re with me all the time and when I look at the sea ...")

-As you’re not here, What I can do is take care of me, I want to be happy at least.
+As you’re not here, What I can do is take care of me, I want that you be happy at least.
 Remember that we planned on being fine?

 I know that I do this to survive the pain, I let the wave hit me and the wind will take the pain all away.